 After graduation, you get a six month grace period where you don’t have to make any student loan payments.

 If you can afford it, don’t wait.
-Start paying during the grace period.
+Start paying the monthly payment amount during the grace period.
 This will help keep interest in check and prevent your balance from ballooning during the grace period.

 18. Invest in a student loan plan

-At Student Loan Planner®, we’re committed to helping borrowers find the best plan for their unique situations.
+At Student Loan Planner®, we’re committed to helping borrowers find the best plan for their unique situations and assist with student loan repayment.
 We’ve found that 90% of our clients were making a projected 5-figure mistake with their student loans.

 We can help get you on the right track.
 Get in touch to figure out the right plan for you.

 A common mistake people make is only making the minimum payment on their student loans.
 It’s “minimum” for a reason.
 Pay more if you can!
 Challenge yourself to double payments.